Glossary

 When the Brain decides an action needs to happen (follow a user, send a DM, post content), it sends the instruction to the Executor.
 The Executor translates that instruction into a sequence of ADB commands: switch to the correct GrapheneOS profile, launch Instagram, navigate to the right screen, execute the interaction with human-like timing and coordinates, then report the result back to the Brain.

-The 57+ automation modules (follows, likes, DMs, story views, comments, content scheduling, Reels interactions) all execute through this ADB pipeline.
+The registered workflow modules (follows, likes, DMs, story views, comments, content scheduling, Reels interactions) all execute through this ADB pipeline.
 The Brain handles the intelligence layer, the Executor handles the ADB execution layer, and your Pixel phones handle the actual Instagram interaction.

 Frequently asked questions